 As you can see above, vomiting and diarrhea are symptoms which can also be displayed in a cat who is allergic to a food, however, the allergic cat also has other symptoms such as itching, which is caused by the immune response.

 Food intolerances cannot be tested for like food allergies, so they can be harder to diagnose.

 Your veterinarian will place your cat on a food trial which usually lasts between 8-12 weeks.
 During this time, you must not give your cat any other foods, vitamins, minerals or chewable medications apart from the prescribed diet.
 If any other foods or vitamins are given during this trial it will invalidate the results.
 If the allergy clears up after the specified time then a food allergy is the likely cause.
 The diet given to your cat during the trial will be a food the cat has never had before such as rabbit, duck or venison.
-The diet may be home made or a special ‘prescription’ diet.
+The diet may be homemade or a prescription diet.
 This is known as ‘elimination food trial’.
 After the trial, if the cat’s allergies have cleared up it will be placed back onto its regular food and if after a short period of time the allergies return then it is safe to conclude that the food was the cause of the allergy.

-After the trial, you may be asked to ‘challenge’ your cat by re-introducing one ingredient back into the diet.
-If after 2 weeks the re-introduced food hasn’t caused a flair up then add another ingredient and so on.
+After the trial, you may be asked to challenge your cat by re-introducing one ingredient back into the diet.
+If after 2 weeks the re-introduced food hasn’t caused a flare up then add another ingredient and so on.
 If the symptoms return with the re-introduction of the ingredient then this is eliminated from the diet once again.

 Avoid the food which caused the intolerances is the best method of treatment.
 This may either be a homemade diet or a commercial one.
 If you are feeding a homemade diet it is important to ensure that your cat is receiving the correct nutrients in the diet.